-When a spouse learns that her husband or loved one is involved in pornography and related compulsive sexual behaviors, she is flooded with distressing emotions.
+When a spouse learns that her husband or loved one is involved in pornography and related compulsive sexual behaviours, she is flooded with distressing emotions.
 These include feelings of shock, anger, disgust, deep hurt and confusion.
 Women also experience intrusive and obsessing thoughts.
-These overwhelming emotions and obsessive thoughts occur naturally as a result of the betrayal, trauma, and being blind sided by the disturbing information surrounding their spouses sexual secrets.
+These overwhelming emotions and obsessive thoughts occur naturally as a result of the betrayal trauma and being blindsided by the disturbing information surrounding their spouse’s sexual secrets.
 Often times, the end result is impaired daily functioning and profound powerlessness.
 The most common request that women seek through therapy is a safe place to sort through this traumatic experience.
 Because most addicts are disconnected emotionally and tend to deny or minimize their problem, it is not very likely that the partner can consistently provide the safety and support necessary for healing.
 You need a support system!
 CLICK HERE to learn about the treatment process.

 Things The Spouse Needs To Know!

 - You have been traumatized and need recovery and healing.

 - THERE IS HOPE!

 - Couples are recovering from even the worst of circumstances.

 - Your feelings are real and MUST NOT BE SUPPRESSED!